aykit/MyOwnNotes/README.rst

 What do you think about nextcloud?
 ----------------------------------

-A good insight into the split is probably `carla's blog entry`_. ownCloud has been accepted at `google summer of code`_, nextCloud has not, decision was easy.
+We did not think much about it.
+That was easy, thanks to tobiasKaminsky_.
+For reference, a good insight into the split is probably `carla's blog entry`_.

 Contributors of Version 2.x